• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 Most of my time aboard the ship was shake down cruise's.
 As you know we were the first US ship with the Steam Catapult and the Mark7 Arresting Gear.

 We had cameras running full time while underway.
 All Flight operations had a full complement of cameras running.
-High speed move cameras for speed calibrations on take-off's and landings.
+High speed movie cameras for speed calibrations on take-off's and landings.
 Still cameras for posterity.
-During the busy months we would be on deck at sun up to sun down taking pictures and up until 2 am developing and printing.
-Still I would stand in line to do it all over again.
+During the busy months we would be on deck at sun up to sun down taking pictures and up until 0200 (2 A.M) developing and printing.
+Still, I would stand in line to do it all over again.

-We also had other kinds of training as well, such as being called to General Quarters constantly (GQ).
+We also had other kinds of training as well, such as being called to General Quarters (GQ) constantly.
 Although drills, we still needed to be ready for any kind of emergency, as all Navy ships do, so we trained and drilled constantly during sea trials and the following photo shows us during such a Drill.

 Click for a Closeup